 “The San Francisco SPCA strives to be socially responsible in all business practices, and we chose to install solar panels to help decrease our carbon footprint.
-We were impressed with the high quality of work provided by Sun Light & Power; they strived to make the project simple and successful.
+We were impressed with the high quality of work provided by Sun Light & Power; they strived to make the project simple and successful.”- San Francisco SPCA

-Greenhouse gas equivalent = 640 Metric Tons, equivalent to:
+Greenhouse gas equivalent = 640 Metric Tons which is equal to:

 - 1,481 barrels of oil consumed